Izaek256/Lostnfound/Frontend_Documentation.md

 ## Overview

-The Lost & Found Portal frontend is built using **vanilla HTML, CSS, and JavaScript** with a modern, clean, and professional design.
-The interface prioritizes user experience with responsive layouts, intuitive navigation, and accessibility features.
+The frontend is built using vanilla HTML, CSS, and JavaScript with a modern, clean design.
+It communicates with ItemsServer and UserServer via API calls only.

 ### Technology Stack
-- **HTML5**: Semantic markup for structure
+- HTML5: Semantic markup
-- **CSS3**: Modern styling with CSS variables, flexbox, and grid
+- CSS3: Modern styling with CSS variables
-- **JavaScript (ES5)**: Client-side form validation and interactions
+- JavaScript (ES5): Client-side validation
-- **PHP**: Server-side rendering and data integration
+- PHP: Server-side rendering and API integration

----

 ## HTML Structure

 ### Header Component
-All pages share a consistent header structure located in each PHP file:

 ```html
 <header>